 Additionally, Dana represents employers in labor arbitrations and mediation.
 He engages in a wide range of activities designed to help clients take necessary actions while minimizing liability, including advising on discipline and termination matters, compliance, FMLA issues, pre-employment screening, reductions-in-force, and in-house training.

 Dana has been interviewed for and has published articles on a variety of subjects, including the ADA, FMLA, ADEA, sexual harassment, and workplace violence.
-He speaks extensively on employment law topics and has testified before the Commission on Civil Rights regarding the Americans with Disabilities Act.
+He speaks extensively on employment law topics and has testified before the U.S. Commission on Civil Rights regarding the ADA.

 Dana helped open Littler's Chicago office in 1997.
 He served on the firm's shareholder compensation and nominating committees for many years and currently is a member of the firm’s Management Committee.
 He also oversees all of the firm's advice and compliance practice groups.